akkeris/docs/support/url-parsing.md

 In Akkeris the brokers will return a connection string as a URL, also known as a URI, see [RFC3986](https://tools.ietf.org/html/rfc3986?).
-If an application needs a different format most languages have modules or librarys that can parse a standard URI.
+If an application needs a different format most languages have modules or libraries that can parse a standard URI.
 Below are examples, suggestions and references for parsing a URI.